 Slovenia is a small country, but it is well known for its huge natural diversity and rich abundance of water.
 It has countless springs, rivers, waterfalls, and gorges; it abounds in high mountain and lowland lakes, both natural and artificial; it has over 20 freshwater fish species of interest to anglers.
 One of the most popular fishing techniques is fly fishing, which has a long tradition in Slovenia, but the central part of the country also offers good opportunities for float fishing and spinning.

-On the rivers and streams of Central Slovenia, you can fish for huchen, chub, brown trout, and grayling, and on Central Slovenian lakes and ponds for sheatfish, common carp, and pike.
+On the rivers and streams of Ljubljana region, you can fish for huchen, chub, brown trout, and grayling, and on lakes and ponds in the region for sheatfish, common carp, and pike.

 One of the best destinations for angling is the river Ljubljanica, which flows right through the capital.
 In its upper reaches, this unique 'River of Seven Names' disappears into the karst underground several times.
 Before disappearing for the last time and reappearing on the surface as the Ljubljanica, it is called the Unica and is one of the best Slovenian rivers for fly fishing.

-The Unica disappears underground at the end of the Planina Polje and reappears on the surface as Ljubljanica on the edge of the Ljubljana Moors, in the vicinity of the town of Vrhnika.
-Being a slow river, the Ljubljanica is enclosed by lush vegetation and is therefore the most suitable for boat fishing.
+The Unica disappears underground at the end of the Planina Polje and reappears on the surface as Ljubljanica on the edge of the Ljubljana Marshes, in the vicinity of the town of Vrhnika.
+Being a slow river, the Ljubljanica is enclosed by lush vegetation and is, therefore, the most suitable for boat fishing.
 Its hidden depths are home to trout, grayling, huchen, Danube roach, chub, and pike.

 Fishing permit purchase